The galaxy of Coxeter groups: History of the problem, classical results and conjectures

 We now examine which twists are nontrivial.

 \begin{lem} Let $(W,S)$ be a Coxeter system with complete Coxeter graph $\CCGo$.
 Let $\tau$ be a twist of $B$ along $J$ as in \cref{def:twist}.
-Then $\tau$ is trivial if one of the following holds: \begin{enumerate} \item $J$ contains a single element, \item $w_J$ is central in $W_J=\langle J\rangle$, \item $A=\leer$, or \item $B=\leer$. \end{enumerate} \end{lem} \begin{proof} In case $\vert J\vert =1$ conjugation by $w_J=s\in J$ potentially results in replacing $B$ by the set $B^s$.
-All connecting edges from $b\in B$ to $s\in J$ are replaced by edges connecting $b^s$ to $s$ that carry the same label.
+Then $\tau$ is trivial if one of the following holds: \begin{enumerate} \item $w_J$ is central in $W_J=\langle J\rangle$, \item $A=\leer$, or \item $B=\leer$. \end{enumerate} \end{lem} \begin{proof} If $w_J$ is central in $W_J$ the permutation on $J$ induced by $\tau$ is trivial.
+All connecting edges from $b\in B$ to $s\in J$ are replaced by edges connecting $b^{w_J}$ to $s$ that carry the same label.
 Hence the complete Coxeter graphs of $S$ and $\tau(S)$ are canonically isomorphic.

-If $w_J$ is central in $W_J$ the permutation on $J$ induced by $\tau$ is trivial.
-Hence we are in a similar situation as in the first case and the new graph is canonically isomorphic to the old one.

 Suppose that $A=\leer$.
 In this case the definition above results in $\tau$ being the conjugation of $S$ by $w_J$.
 Such a map does not change the underlying complete Coxeter graph.